 Toronto is also known for its support of diversity.
-LGBTQ residents and visitors enjoy the tolerant atmosphere, events and many venues and clubs catering to the community.
-The city also hosts the Toronto Pride which has been running for 38 years as of 2018.
+LGBTQ residents and visitors enjoy the tolerant atmosphere, events, venues, and clubs catering to the community.
+The city also hosts the Toronto Pride, which has been running for 38 years as of 2018.

 It is possible to ditch your car in Toronto with the help of the extensive transit network.
-The Toronto Transit Commission offers Bus, Subway and Streetcar services to connect you to where you want to be.
+The Toronto Transit Commission offers Bus, Subway, and Streetcar services to connect you to your desired location.

 The rocket line connects the Airport to Downtown.
-From there you can take one of the routes listed here to get to your destination.
+You can take one of the routes listed here to get to your destination.

 Interesting Facts: PATH is considered the largest underground walkway in North America - extending for 17 miles.
 It connects 1200 stores and restaurants, 50 office towers, 20 parking garages, five subway stations and a railway terminal.